Active learning emulators for nuclear two-body scattering in momentum space: Formalism

 \subsection{Greedy snapshot selection}

 How are the locations of the snapshot calculations determined?
-Here, we follow the greedy snapshot selection process developed in Ref.~\cite{Maldonado:2025ftg} and benchmark it using the proper orthogonal decomposition (POD).
+Here, we follow the greedy snapshot selection process and benchmark it using the proper orthogonal decomposition (POD).
 We refer the reader to Section~IV in Ref.~\cite{Maldonado:2025ftg} for a comprehensive discussion of these two complementary approaches to snapshot selection.

 The greedy algorithm improves upon an initial basis by placing additional snapshots at locations where the emulator error is estimated to be largest.
 The initial basis could be chosen randomly, for example, using LHS or in a physics-informed manner.
 This active learning method requires robust estimation of emulator errors.
-We use the norm of the residual given in Eq.~\eqref{eq:residual} as a proxy for the true error between the high-fidelity solution vector $\mathbf{t}(\paramVec)$ and its ROM approximation in Eq.~\eqref{eq:rom_reduction}:
+We use the norm of the residual given in Eq.~\eqref{eq:residual} as a proxy for the true error between the high-fidelity solution vector $\vb{t}(\paramVec)$ and its ROM approximation in Eq.~\eqref{eq:rom_reduction}:

 Motivated by the findings in Ref.~\cite{Maldonado:2025ftg}, we assume that $\norm{\rvec(\paramVec)}$ and $\norm{\vb{e}(\paramVec)}$ are approximately proportional to each other, so the factor of proportionality can be determined at the expense of a single additional high-fidelity calculations at the end of the greedy iteration, as discussed in Section~IV.A.3 of Ref.~\cite{Maldonado:2025ftg}.
 Under this assumption, the error estimator can hence be calibrated without performing expensive FOM calculations during the emulator's online stage.
 A rigorous upper bound of the emulator error, which would constitute a conservative error estimate, was derived in Equation~(48) in Ref.~\cite{Maldonado:2025ftg}.
-However, evaluating it requires a computationally expensive estimate of the minimum singular value of $\vb{A}(\paramVec)$, e.g., using the successive constraint method (SCM)~\cite{HUYNH2007473}.
+However, evaluating it requires a computationally expensive estimate of the minimum singular value of $\vb{A}(\paramVec)$, e.g., using the successive constraint method~\cite{HUYNH2007473}.

 Furthermore, the residual in the full space~\eqref{eq:residual} can be efficiently computed in terms of the projected residual

 which has $(n_\theta+1)(n_b+1)$ components and, thus, is defined in a semi-reduced space instead of the reduced and full space.
 Because $\vb{P} = \Ymat \Ymat^\dagger$ is an orthogonal projector onto the space of the residuals~\eqref{eq:residual}, with $\vb{P} \romResidual(\paramVec) = \romResidual(\paramVec)$ for all $\romResidual(\paramVec)$, the norm of the residual vector in the full space~\eqref{eq:residual} can be obtained exactly and efficiently in the semi-reduced space via